rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 ## Modules

-Terraform modules provide templates to reduce the complexity of DevOps:
+Terraform modules provide templates to reduce the complexity of DevOps.
+The source can be local:

    <pre>
 module "service_foo" {